vidhisharma3193/Mod2-code-challenge-practice-SOLO-lab-Students-app/README.md

 - Add a validation to ensure that the student's age is greater than 18.
 - Add handling for this error to the Student create action.
-- The validation error should be shown on the Student creation form when a user attempts to save an appearance with an invalid age.
+- The validation error should be shown on the Student creation form when a user attempts to save a student with an invalid age.

 ### 5. Advanced: Student Edit Form